To some applicants, the lure of receiving a monthly salary after months of job hunting is so irresistible they sign the first offer they get.

 This can feel like a taboo issue, but one you need to consider.
 Asking about vacation time is frowned upon during the job interview, but you should definitely ask about it when accepting a job offer.
 Find out if the leave credits:

-- If they’re convertible to cash at the end of the year
+- are convertible to cash at the end of the year

 10. Do You Have a 401(k) Program?